aaronbloomfield/pdr/labs/lab06/index.md

 First, record how long it takes to run your program as-is.
 We will need this value later.
 All these values should be recorded when the executable being run was compiled with the -O2 flag.

-You will need to implement optimizations to your program.
-In addition to the optimizations described above (in the section that describes the word puzzle problem), some other possible optimizations include:
+You will need to optimize your word search.
+There are plenty of optimizations you can try to implement, some of which may work better with your code than others.
+Here are some ideas:

+- Choose a good load factor, &lambda;, for your hash table
+- Implement a reasonable collision resolution strategy
+- Output to the screen (or redirected into a file) is very slow.
+Buffering the input (keeping it in memory in some data structure), and then printing it out after the timing code is finished, may greatly improve performance.
+- In addition to storing each word, *W*, you can also store the *prefixes* of that word.
+So if the word is "amazing", you would store "ama", "amaz", "amazi", "amazin", and "amazing" in the hash table.
+There would need to be some way to differentiate between prefixes ("amaz") and the actual words ("amazing").
+This way if you are working in a given direction, and the particular string you are generating is not a prefix, then you know there are no further words in the dictionary in the given direction.
+- You can keep track of a previous hash to help compute the next one faster.
+For example, if you have just computed the hash for "foo", then you can keep that hash value on hand to compute the hash for "food" faster.
 - A better hash functions on the strings.
-- Trying the various collision resolution strategies to find the fastest one.
 - If you are using separate chaining, trying different data structures for the buckets.
-- Output to the screen (or redirected into a file) is very slow.
-Buffering the input (keeping it in memory in some data structure), and then printing it out after the timing code is finished, may greatly improve performance.
-- Any of the optimizations suggested in the description of the word puzzle, above.
 - Any others that you can think of?

 Keep track of what you tried -- if you try each of the collision resolution strategies, and find that the original one you used is faster, record all of this in the post-lab report, along with the times from the other strategies.